GRE Exam Dates: How to Find the Best GRE Date for You, GRE 2020Aishwarya Pandey

-In order to make a perfect GRE timeline, let’s look at an example that will make you clearly understand.
+To make a perfect GRE timeline, let’s look at an example that will make you clearly understand.
 Say, a person named ‘A’ wants to apply for the fall intake.
-Most universities in the U.S. have their deadlines in December and January, with their early applications deadlines being in October and November.
+Most universities in the U.S. have their deadlines in December and January, with their early application deadlines being in October and November.

 So, ‘A’ has to apply to his dream universities latest by December.
-Ideally, he has to finalize his documents and ready his application for the universities by November, and in order to do that he has to start writing SOP three months prior to that, i.e., August.
-He has to write the SOP according to the specific requirements of the universities and courses he is applying for, which means that he should have completed the university short listing process by July.
-According to an ideal timeline, he should have taken his GRE exam by June and for that, he should have started his preparation 3-4 months in advance.
+Ideally, he has to finalize his documents and ready his application for the universities by November and to do that he has to start writing SOP three months before that, i.e., August.
+He has to write the SOP according to the specific requirements of the universities and courses he is applying for, which means that he should have completed the university shortlisting process by July.
+According to an ideal timeline, he should have taken his GRE by June and for that, he should have started his preparation 3-4 months in advance.
 That is, he should have started his GRE preparation from February or March.

 So, it could be said that a perfect admissions timeline would be a span of 9 months that is from February to November, for students applying for the fall intake.

-The most crucial thing which you have to remember during your preparation are
+The most crucial thing which you have to remember during your preparation is

 - Analyze where you stand